mattguida/FrAC/README.md

 # Computational Framework for Analyzing Framing Patterns: From Articles to Comments

-This repository contains code, data, and models for large-scale analysis of media framing effects between news articles and reader comments.

 ## 📊 Datasets Released

 ### 1. FrAC (Frames in Articles and Comments) Corpus